 All the local XMI files for all the Version Control configurations used in the project are updated to the latest revision from Version Control.
-The system then scans the Packages in the model, to determine which ones are up to date and which are not, compared to the latest revisions of
+The system then scans the Packages in the model, to determine which ones are up to date and which are not, compared to the latest revisions of the associated Package files.

-A prompt displays, providing these import options for Packages that are up to date:
+A prompt displays, providing these import options for

+Packages that are up to date:

 - Import changed files only

 - Always import

-- Prompt for each file
+- · Prompt for each file